tipresias/tipresias/README.md

   - `brew cask install google-cloud-sdk` (on Mac)
   - `gcloud auth login` (redirects you to log into your Google account in the browser)
   - `gcloud config set project ${PROJECT_ID}`
+- To `ssh` into the server, run `./scripts/ssh.sh`.
+- To run the tipping command, run `./scripts/tip.sh`.

 ### Run the app